 Are we hungry or calorie deprived or craving sugar and setting ourselves up for disaster?

 These are the questions we need to ask ourselves in order to anticipate difficult situations.
-Should we identify a potentially danger-ridden nutrition situation that we would like to participate in socially, here are some good ideas for reducing chances of ending up regretting our decisions:
+Should we identify a potentially danger-ridden nutrition situation that we would like to participate in socially, here are some good ideas for reducing the chances of ending up regretting our decisions:

-- Go fed, if only minimally, with low-Glycemic Index foods: having a meal of protein, good fat and fiber a couple of hours before socializing will ensure that your blood sugar is stable and the Christmas cookies aren’t as appetizing.
+- Go fed, if only minimally, with low-Glycemic Index foods: having a meal of protein, good fat, and fiber a couple of hours before socializing will ensure that your blood sugar is stable and the Christmas cookies aren’t as appetizing.

-- Bring some “clean” junk food to share: there are tons of recipes out there (see end of presentation for resources).
+- Bring some “clean” junk food to share: there are tons of recipes out there (see the end of the presentation for resources).
 Though it is not encouraged to eat even “clean” junk food mindlessly, it is a good strategy for holiday parties so that one doesn’t feel as if one is making a sacrifice.

-- Do NOT plan a massive workout prior to a holiday celebration: though a minimal daily workout is fine, engaging in activity which will cause you to be in major calorie deficit is not a good idea.
+- Do NOT plan a massive workout prior to a holiday celebration: though a minimal daily workout is fine, engaging in activity that will cause you to be in a major calorie deficit is not a good idea.
 The danger here is getting into the “I already worked out, so I can eat whatever looks good” mentality.
-Even in the most intense of workouts you will burn under 1,000 calories, while the average food binge involves many, many more calories than that.
+Even in the most intense of workouts, you will burn under 1,000 calories, while the average food binge involves many, many more calories than that.
 So, be mindful of your calorie deficit when heading out merry-making.

-Strategy #3: have a plan B
+Strategy #3: Have a Plan B

 Let’s say you ignore your better instincts or have your inhibition revoked by too many alcoholic libations and you wake up the next day with a belly full of regrets.
 Most of us (myself included) have been there.
 Instead of riding the wave and making gluttony your “new” normal for the holidays and waking up on January 1st to find you don’t fit into your jeans anymore and you feel like crap, break the cycle at this point.